BC is leading the charge for electric vehicles.

 - Associate causes for common symptoms found in current high voltage vehicles

-Training programs will begin in May 2021 and Red Seal automotive technicians interested in upgrading their skills in EV maintenance should check each college’s website for course details.
+Red Seal automotive technicians interested in upgrading their skills in EV maintenance should check out the course details.